deleplanquet/git-course/README.md

 This is not the end.

-There is no more conflict
+There is no more conflict.

+Here is another change.